Mary Boone: Career

 In 1977, Boone opened the Mary Boone Gallery in SoHo, New York City.
 The gallery quickly rose to prominence by exhibiting new painters associated with neo-expressionism such as Eric Fischl, Julian Schnabel, and David Salle.
 Boone's gallery and presence throughout the 1980s offered a departure from conceptual and minimal approaches to art by supporting a revival in painting.
 In 1982, Boone was named "The New Queen of the Art Scene" by New York magazine.
 A New York Times critic later described her gallery's 1979 exhibition of Julian Schnabel's work as perhaps being "the key launching pad" for neo-expressionism.

-The Swiss art dealer and collector Bruno Bischofberger joined Boone's gallery in 1984 after his first solo show there; he partnered with the gallery and mounted early shows featuring the painter Jean Michel Basquiat.
-The two galleries shared a selection of artists.
-Boone successfully brought a neo-expressionist movement to Europe and Bischofberger situated these American painters alongside the post-war painters like Anselm Kiefer and Georg Baselitz.
+The Swiss art dealer and collector Bruno Bischofberger joined Boone's gallery in 1984 and partnered with the gallery to mount early shows featuring the painter Jean Michel Basquiat.
+The two galleries shared a selection of artists, with Boone successfully bringing a neo-expressionist movement to Europe and Bischofberger situating the American painters alongside the post-war painters like Anselm Kiefer and Georg Baselitz.
 In 1988, Barbara Kruger became the first woman to join the gallery.

-The gallery played a significant role in the development of the art market in the 1980s.
-Boone was one of the first dealers to require waiting lists for collectors to buy works not yet produced.
+Mary Boone was one of the most successful gallerists of her generation and became "the dealer who epitomized the speculative '80s art world."
+She was the first dealer to require waiting lists for collectors to buy works that had not yet been produced, though some collectors were granted "first refusal".
+When the art market crashed in 1990, she was condemned for her role in the over-heated market of the previous decade.
+Boone was accused of over-hyping her artists or pushing them to release inferior works to fulfill market demand.
+In a later interview with W magazine, Boone explained without any prompting, "I think I lost my way.
+It was the Eighties.
+I got too involved with fame and fortune."

-The Mary Boone Gallery moved from SoHo to uptown New York in 1996.
-In the early 2000s, Will Cotton, Tom Sachs, and Inka Essenhigh joined the gallery's roster.
+In 1996, the Mary Boone Gallery left SoHo and opened a midtown gallery on Fifth Avenue.
+She opened a second gallery in the Chelsea art district in 2000 while adding a younger generation of artists that included Will Cotton, Tom Sachs, and Inka Essenhigh.
+Both galleries were closed in 2019.

+In 2025, Boone curated an exhibition with Dominique Levy featuring many artists of her 1980's roster.
+Responding to the question of where things were headed next, she told Artnet that, “at 73, I don’t really plan ahead in the same way that I did when I was young.
+I just wanna do what’s fun for me.”